How To Edit Your WordPress User Profile

 In Addition …

-Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in the User Profile screen (e.g. add a Twitter username field, insert extra options related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in your User Profile section (e.g. add a Twitter username field, insert extra options related to the plugin, etc…)

-As mentioned previously, your WordPress Profile area has a number of fields that allow you to enter additional contact information such as:
+As mentioned earlier, your WordPress Profile section has a number of fields that allow you to enter additional contact information such as:

-Normally, you would just leave these fields empty.
-Some WordPress theme developers, however, may choose to display this and other contact information in their themes.
+Normally, most users just ignore this section.
+Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 AIM is a desktop and mobile chat application that allows you to chat with friends or collaborate on a group project online …